Memorial University Field House.

 Competition Categories & Events - Meet 1 & Meet 2 & Meet 3

-Athletes can ONLY compete in the category determined by their YEAR OF BIRTH.
-The competition is open to male and female participants in the following categories:
+Athletes can ONLY compete in the category determined by their YEAR OF BIRTH (Age as of December 31 in the year of the competition).
+The competition is open to male and female participants.

 Wheelchair Racing Basic Rules